bcgov/EDUC-EDX/README.md

 # EDUC-EDX
 This project contains the frontend for education data exchange.

-# Ministry of Education EDX
+# Ministry of Education and Child Care EDX
 The EDX application consists of a Vue.js frontend (UI and UX) and a Node.js backend (auth and session management).
 Currently early in the development process, so the front and backend are currently quite thin (only a single UI page).

 ## Before deployment